getgrav/grav-learn/pages/02.content/06.taxonomy/docs.md

 ## Taxonomy based Collections

-We covered this in an earlier chapter, but it is important to remember that you can also use taxonomies in the [page headers][headers] to filter a collection of pages associated with a parent page.
-If you need a refresher on this subject, please refer back to that [chapter on headers][headers].
+We covered this in an earlier chapter, but it is important to remember that you can also use taxonomies in the [page headers](../content/headers) to filter a collection of pages associated with a parent page.
+If you need a refresher on this subject, please refer back to that [chapter on headers](../content/headers).

-[siteyaml]: ../../basics/grav-configuration
-[headers]: ../content/headers